ermshiperete/job-dsl-plugin-wiki/Building-the-Jenkins-Job-DSL.md

 This page covers the steps required to build and package the job-dsl-plugin from source.
 These are command-line instructions.
-If you have a IDE, go for your life.
+If you have an IDE, go for your life.
 The steps should be very similar.

 ## Pre-Requisites
 * Java 1.6 JDK (or above)